UofT-Frosh-Orientation/orientation-website/docs/pages/Onboarding/Frontend.md

 }
 ```

+{: .new-important }
-> ❗When naming components make sure to use Pascal Case, e.g., FirstName and LastName!
+When naming components make sure to use Pascal Case, e.g., FirstName and LastName!

 ---